Plant-planter/Plant-planter-2021/README.md

     1) Load selected garden
         - 5x5 grid - *how is this implemented?
         - When plant is selected, grid background changes to ideal pH color (HSL)
-        - Plant portrait has circle container with related color to plant
+        - Plant portrait has unicode icon with related color to plant
+            - like, tree, flower, etc
         - L-Click may be a container with display grid that has form data
     2) Link below to chart